AdrianClv/solidity-docs-es/using-the-compiler.rst

     solc github.com/ethereum/dapp-bin/=/usr/local/lib/dapp-bin/ =/usr/local/lib/fallback file.sol

-This essentially instructs the compiler to search for anything starting with ``github.com/ethereum/dapp-bin/`` under ``/usr/local/lib/dapp-bin`` and if it does not find the file there, it will look at ``/usr/local/lib/fallback`` (the empty prefix always matches). ``solc`` will not read files from the filesystem that lie outside of the remapping targets and outside of the directories where explicitly specified source files reside, so things like ``import "/etc/passwd";`` only work if you add ``=/`` as a remapping.
+Esencialmente esto instruye al compilador a buscar cualquier cosa que empeze con ``github.com/ethereum/dapp-bin/`` bajo ``/usr/local/lib/dapp-bin`` y si no localiza el fichero ahí, mirará en ``/usr/local/lib/fallback`` (el prefijo vacío siempre coincide). ``solc`` will not read files from the filesystem that lie outside of the remapping targets and outside of the directories where explicitly specified source files reside, so things like ``import "/etc/passwd";`` only work if you add ``=/`` as a remapping.